 The course provides lots of exposure to industry work, trends and opportunities, better preparing you for the current and future needs of the field.
 Many students take advantage of our industry partnerships to secure internships at well-known publications.
 Verandah Journal, an annual student-run publication, showcases the best work of emerging writers and artists while giving students the chance to develop expertise in selecting, editing and proofreading submissions for publication.
 Better still, our academics are actively involved with a number of prominent writing festivals, ensuring we’ve got our finger on the pulse of emerging writing trends and industry needs.

 To qualify for the award of the Graduate Diploma of Writing and Literature a student must successfully complete 8 credit points of study comprising of:

 - 2 credit points of Literature units

-- 2 credit points of electives chosen from units within the specialisations of the Master of Arts (Writing and Literature), Master of Communication or Master of Creative Arts
+- 2 credit points of electives chosen from units within the specialisations of the Master of Arts (Writing and Literature) or the Master of Communication or the core or electives of the Master of Creative Arts

 - Academic Integrity AAI018 Academic Integrity (0-credit-point compulsory unit)